ufal/npfl129/exam/questions.md

   covariance matrix).
 [10]

-- Write down the formula for whitening (sphering) the data matrix $\boldsymbol X$, and state what mean and covariance does the result has.
+- Write down the formula for whitening (sphering) the data matrix $\boldsymbol X$, and state what mean and covariance does the result have.
 [5]

 - Explain how to compute the first $M$ principal components using the SVD decomposition of the data matrix $\boldsymbol X$, and why it works.
 [5]